bgsulz/bgsulz.github.io/docs/_posts/projects/2024-10-24-lemons-to-lemonade.markdown

 ## Style

-My client provided me with a handful of painterly, hand-drawn references They suggested that I use yellow, blue, and green as the color palette.
-The words **clean, fresh,** and **friendly** emerged as guiding principles.
+My client provided me with a handful of painterly, hand-drawn references, and suggested that I use yellow, blue, and green as the color palette.
+The words **clean, fresh,** and **friendly** emerged as guides.

 ![Reference Material](<../../assets/lemonade/Lemonade Reference Material.png>)